afj8z/nIm.nvim/README.md

 ### Run File:
 Simple asynchronous file execution utility.

-Executes the current file using a configurable, filetype-specific interpreter.
+Executes the current file using a filetype-specific interpreter.
-Streams both stdout and stderr asynchronously to a dedicated split window, which is a "nofile" buffer rather than a terminal.
+Streams output to a dedicated buffer, which is a "nofile" buffer rather than a terminal.
 Creates a "link" between the file and output, allowing for execution of the file from within the output-buffer and avoiding duplicate output-buffers.

-Assigns buffer-local keymaps to the output window for improved usability

-- `q`: Closes the output window.
-- `d`: Gathers all diagnostics from the original source file, populates them into the quickfix list, and then closes the output window.
+- Window Flexibility: Choose between splits (`split`, `vsplit`), floating windows (`float`), or new buffers (`new`).

+- Smart Keymaps: Defaults to `q` (`close`) and `d` (`quickfix` `diagnostics`), but fully customizable via `buf_keymaps`.

 In its current form its useful for short scripts.

+### Redir:

+Capture command output into a navigable buffer.

+- Usage: `:Redir` highlight or `:Redir !ls -la`.

+- Modifiers: Supports `:vertical Redir ...` or `:tab Redir ...`.

+- Shortcuts: Map a key (e.g., `<C-v>`) to capture the current command line command before executing.

 ## Installation and Setup